Exercise 1 - Plot profiles in python#

 Submit Your Work#

-Option C: VS Code Source Control
+Option A: VS Code Source Control (Recommended)

 2. Review your changes by clicking on src/assignment.ipynb in the Changes section